 As Sarah said, try and aim to travel in a group, and enjoy the rich and vibrant chaos of India without compromising your safety.

 We offer plenty of sustainable travel groups, which provide small group tours using local transport and accommodation to give you more realistic experience.
 We offer a variety of trips around the Golden Triangle, to suit any budget and time frame.

 Heather at STA Travel Nottingham concluded…

 The Golden Triangle is a great choice within India, but it can be challenging to travel alone, so I would recommend joining a group trip.
 This will make it easier for you to travel, plus it takes all of the hassle away and means you’ll meet some great new friends.
 I would echo the Sarah’s nod to the Golden Triangle; in 8 days, you get to see so many different things, and the trip covers the colourful contrast between the northern cities of India.

 As a bonus, you also get to visit Bharatpur, which is a deserted city that has been perfectly preserved.
 If you have a bit of extra time in India it is well worth continuing your travels, perhaps heading south, towards Goa and having some time to relax outside of the cities.
 Come back and tell us what you decide!

 Fantastic work, Experts!
 They crammed so much info in this week; it’s certainly taught me a thing or two.
 How about you?
-Remember, if you’re thinking of booking a group tour, or looking for cheap flights, we’ve got it all on offer as part of your year of travel!
+Remember, if you’re thinking of booking a group tour, or looking for cheap flights, we’ve got it all on offer!
+Check out our travel deals page for some amazing offers!